Why Your Child Refuses to Go to Swimming Lessons

 Children may feel intimidated in group lessons if they feel others are more advanced, leading to a fear of embarrassment.

-6) Peer Pressure in Wimbledon
+6) Peer Pressure and Geography

 7) Teaching Style